Chingsez/BigData_Final/Writeup for bigdata project.md

 ## Sumamry

 For this final project we focused on analyzing the dataset comes from a website calls `Hacker News`.
-The ***stories*** dataset is about , and the ***comments*** dataset is about 3.5GB.
+The dataset is about 4.0GB.
 We used spark sql to clean and analyze these two datasets.
 Visualizing and select realative variables to complete feature engineering, then use pyspark machine learning package to build regression, random forest and k-means cluster model to predict stories' score.